strangetom/ingredient-parser/docs/source/start/index.rst

 Usage
 ^^^^^

-The primary functionality of this package is provided by the ``parse_ingredient`` function.
+The primary functionality of this package is provided by the :func:`parse_ingredient` function.

-The ``parse_ingredient`` function takes an ingredient sentence and return the structered data extracted from it.
+The :func:`parse_ingredient` function takes an ingredient sentence and return the structered data extracted from it.

 .. code:: python